rocket-pool/RPIPs/RPIPs/RPIP-43.md

 - A Node Operator SHALL be able to distribute rewards from all validator in their megapool at once
   - This MAY be temporarily blocked while validators are exiting
 - RPL MAY be staked to a megapool
-  - Validators MAY be created within a megapool regardless of RPL staked to the megapool
+  - Validators MAY be created within a megapool regardless of RPL staked to the megapool (allowing ETH-only validators)
 - A user MAY set any amount of RPL "Staked" to a megapool to "Unstaking"
 - Once RPL has been "Unstaking" for `unstaking_period` days, it can be withdrawn (this setting is defined in [RPIP-30](RPIP-30.md))
 - All RPL that was "Unstaking" MUST be withdrawn at one time